HankHoang/Time-Series-Prediction-Project/README.md

 ## Further Developments:
 * Require more data and information or even studies to build high accuracy in a time series model, such as criminal psychology research to identify attributes causing illegal behaviors.
+* Finding a suitable approach with up-to-date, relevant articles or research.

 Link to the dataset: https://catalog.data.gov/dataset/crime-data-from-2020-to-present